$5.20 Million in Sales Expected for Pieris Pharmaceuticals Inc (NASDAQ:PIRS) This Quarter

-Wall Street brokerages expect that Pieris Pharmaceuticals Inc (NASDAQ:PIRS) will report $5.20 million in sales for the current quarter, Zacks Investment Research reports.
-Two analysts have made estimates for Pieris Pharmaceuticals’ earnings, with estimates ranging from $3.29 million to $7.10 million.
-Pieris Pharmaceuticals reported sales of $4.91 million during the same quarter last year, which would suggest a positive year-over-year growth rate of 5.9%.
-The firm is expected to announce its next quarterly earnings report on Monday, March 16th.
+Brokerages expect that Pieris Pharmaceuticals Inc (NASDAQ:PIRS) will report sales of $5.20 million for the current fiscal quarter, according to Zacks.
+Two analysts have issued estimates for Pieris Pharmaceuticals’ earnings, with the lowest sales estimate coming in at $3.29 million and the highest estimate coming in at $7.10 million.
+Pieris Pharmaceuticals posted sales of $4.91 million during the same quarter last year, which would indicate a positive year over year growth rate of 5.9%.
+The company is expected to issue its next quarterly earnings results on Monday, March 16th.

-According to Zacks, analysts expect that Pieris Pharmaceuticals will report full year sales of $31.63 million for the current fiscal year, with estimates ranging from $24.70 million to $36.11 million.
-For the next fiscal year, analysts expect that the business will post sales of $29.00 million, with estimates ranging from $22.50 million to $34.90 million.
-Zacks Investment Research’s sales averages are a mean average based on a survey of research analysts that cover Pieris Pharmaceuticals.
+On average, analysts expect that Pieris Pharmaceuticals will report full-year sales of $31.63 million for the current fiscal year, with estimates ranging from $24.70 million to $36.11 million.
+For the next year, analysts forecast that the firm will post sales of $29.00 million, with estimates ranging from $22.50 million to $34.90 million.
+Zacks’ sales calculations are an average based on a survey of analysts that follow Pieris Pharmaceuticals.

-Pieris Pharmaceuticals (NASDAQ:PIRS) last announced its quarterly earnings data on Monday, November 11th.
-The biotechnology company reported ($0.05) EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.23) by $0.18.
-The firm had revenue of $15.13 million for the quarter, compared to the consensus estimate of $6.28 million.
-Pieris Pharmaceuticals had a negative net margin of 107.24% and a negative return on equity of 132.02%.
+Pieris Pharmaceuticals (NASDAQ:PIRS) last posted its earnings results on Monday, November 11th.
+The biotechnology company reported ($0.05) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.23) by $0.18.
+The business had revenue of $15.13 million for the quarter, compared to analyst estimates of $6.28 million.
+Pieris Pharmaceuticals had a negative return on equity of 132.02% and a negative net margin of 107.24%.

-Shares of Pieris Pharmaceuticals stock opened at $3.32 on Friday.
-The company has a market capitalization of $197.91 million, a P/E ratio of -6.64 and a beta of 1.33.
-The company has a fifty day moving average of $3.63 and a 200 day moving average of $4.19.
-Pieris Pharmaceuticals has a fifty-two week low of $2.44 and a fifty-two week high of $6.04.

-Several institutional investors have recently added to or reduced their stakes in the company.
-Tower Research Capital LLC TRC lifted its holdings in shares of Pieris Pharmaceuticals by 1,074.8% in the second quarter.
-Tower Research Capital LLC TRC now owns 5,874 shares of the biotechnology company’s stock worth $28,000 after buying an additional 5,374 shares in the last quarter.
-Jane Street Group LLC bought a new position in shares of Pieris Pharmaceuticals during the second quarter worth $47,000.
-Metropolitan Life Insurance Co NY purchased a new position in Pieris Pharmaceuticals during the third quarter valued at $61,000.
-Meeder Asset Management Inc. grew its stake in Pieris Pharmaceuticals by 450.6% during the third quarter.
-Meeder Asset Management Inc. now owns 23,413 shares of the biotechnology company’s stock valued at $80,000 after acquiring an additional 19,161 shares in the last quarter.
-Finally, A.R.T.
-Advisors LLC purchased a new position in Pieris Pharmaceuticals during the second quarter valued at $84,000.
-Hedge funds and other institutional investors own 51.38% of the company’s stock.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
+Nuveen Asset Management LLC bought a new stake in shares of Pieris Pharmaceuticals during the 2nd quarter valued at $3,011,000.
+Clear Harbor Asset Management LLC lifted its position in shares of Pieris Pharmaceuticals by 1,691.9% during the 3rd quarter.
+Clear Harbor Asset Management LLC now owns 179,191 shares of the biotechnology company’s stock valued at $611,000 after acquiring an additional 169,191 shares during the period.
+Fosun International Ltd lifted its position in shares of Pieris Pharmaceuticals by 63.8% during the 2nd quarter.
+Fosun International Ltd now owns 364,693 shares of the biotechnology company’s stock valued at $1,616,000 after acquiring an additional 142,000 shares during the period.
+Renaissance Technologies LLC lifted its position in shares of Pieris Pharmaceuticals by 3.9% during the 2nd quarter.
+Renaissance Technologies LLC now owns 2,168,700 shares of the biotechnology company’s stock valued at $10,193,000 after acquiring an additional 80,900 shares during the period.
+Finally, Rock Creek Group LP bought a new stake in shares of Pieris Pharmaceuticals during the 2nd quarter valued at $353,000.
+Institutional investors and hedge funds own 51.38% of the company’s stock.

 About Pieris Pharmaceuticals